MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/email-templates-and-placeholders.md

 ## Create a template for emailed receipts

 Receipts can be emailed to customers who make purchases at a retail point of sale.
-The steps required for creating the email template are the same as for other transactional events, with the following additions.
+The steps required for creating the emailed receipt template are the same as for other transactional events, with the following modifications.

-1. The Email ID of the email template must be **emailRecpt**.
+- The email ID of the email template must be **emailRecpt**.
-1. The text of the receipt is inserted into the email using the %message% placeholder.
-NOTE: In order to correctly render the receipt body, surround the %message% placeholder with HTML &lt;pre&gt;&lt;/pre&gt; tags.
+- The text of the receipt is inserted into the email using the **%message%** placeholder.
+To correctly render the receipt body, surround the **%message%** placeholder with HTML **&lt;pre&gt;&lt;/pre&gt;** tags.
-1. Line breaks in the HTML for the header and footer of the email are converted to HTML &lt;br /&gt; tags so that the receipt body renders correctly.
-In order to eliminate unwanted vertical space in your receipt emails, remove all line breaks from the HTML where vertical space is not wanted.
+- Line breaks in the HTML for the header and footer of the email are converted to HTML **&lt;br /&gt;** tags so that the receipt body renders correctly.
+To eliminate unwanted vertical space in your receipt emails, remove all line breaks from the HTML where vertical space is not wanted.

-For more information about how to configure email receipts, see [Set up email receipts](appuser-itpro/set-up-email-receipts)
+For more information about how to configure email receipts, see [Set up email receipts](appuser-itpro/set-up-email-receipts).

 ## Upload your email HTML

-After you have created and tested the HTML for your message body, it must be uploaded to Headquarters.
-Currently, email HTML cannot be exported, so you must maintain the master copy of our HTML outside of Dynamics Headquarters.
+After you have created and tested the HTML for your message body, it must be uploaded to COmmerce headquarters.
+Currently, email HTML cannot be exported, so you must maintain the master copy of your HTML outside of headquarters.

-To upload new or edited email template HTML:
+To upload new or edited email template HTML, follow these steps.

-1. Select the row for the language you want to add or replace HTML for, or create a row for a new language by clicking **+New**.
+1. Select the row for the language you want to add or replace HTML for, or create a row for a new language by selecting **+New**.
 1. Select **Edit**.
-1. Select **Browse**, navigate to the HTML document you wish to upload, and open it.
+1. Select **Browse**, navigate to the HTML document that you wish to upload, and open it.
 1. Select **Upload**.
-1. After your email HTML appears in the preview window, click **OK**
+1. After your email HTML appears in the preview window, select **OK**.
-1. Ensure that the **Has body** checkbox is checked for the row
+1. Ensure that the **Has body** checkbox is selected for the row.

 If you have already configured Headquarters to send email, your changes will go out to customers who conduct a transaction that invokes the event that is mapped to the template.
 For more information about configuring emails in Dynamics 365 Commerce, see [Configure and send email](../fin-ops-core/fin-ops/organization-administration/configure-email.md?toc=/dynamics365/commerce/toc.json).

 ## Additional resources